-Commissioned by the Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO), IRMA is leading (under Particip GmbH) an independent strategic and global evaluation of EU contributions to disaster preparedness in humanitarian action from 2015 to 2020.
-The evaluation is guided by nine research questions aligned to a retrofitted Preparedness Theory of Change and it examines two modalities:
+Commissioned by the Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO), IRMA has led (under Particip GmbH) an independent strategic and global evaluation of EU contributions to disaster preparedness in humanitarian action from 2015 to 2020.
+The evaluation was guided by nine research questions aligned to a retrofitted Preparedness Theory of Change and it examines two modalities:

 - Disaster preparedness activities mainstreamed in EU humanitarian response projects, and